thatcherfreeman/utility-dctls/README.md

 **Debug Band**: Specifies which band is viewed when the Debug Mode isn't None.

 **Debug Mode**: This pull-down allows you to figure out what each band targets.
-You can choose from None (runs the plugin normally), Low Pass Mode (shows you the information that's too low frequency to be captured in this band), High Pass Mode (shows the information that's in this band), and High Pass Gray Mode (Same as High Pass mode, but normalized to 0.5 so that the frequency data in this band is more visible).
+You can choose from None (runs the plugin normally), Low Pass Mode (shows you the information that's too low frequency to be captured in this band), High Pass Mode (shows the information that's in this band), and High Pass Gray Mode (Same as High Pass mode, but normalized to 0.5 so that the frequency data in this band is more visible), Num Samples (Indicates the number of sampled pixels per pixel required to generate this frame).

 **Blur Style**: Choose between Gaussian Threshold, Gaussian, Quality, and Performance.
 Gaussian blur simply applies a gaussian blur to each channel.
 Gaussian Threshold is the same as Gaussian blur but ignores pixels whose value differs substantially from the center of the kernel.
 Performance mode takes fewer samples when computing the blur which can cause subtle artifacts.